collaborativebioinformatics/2024_pangenomegraph/README.md

 ![AFlowchart](figure/AMR_v3.drawio.png)

 ## Software
-Here is the code to run our pipeline!
+Here is the code to run the AMRDiscover pipeline!
 ```
 ./AMRdiscover.sh --input alignment_SAM_filenames.txt --download /path/to/download --upload /path/to/upload
 ```

+Inputs
+- Alignment of contigs on CARD genes in SAM format
+- Location and collection date of samples

 ## Results